College of Business

 5. preparation for advanced graduate study.

 Business majors learn how to research information using quantitative skills, develop creative solutions to real-world business problems, and successfully implement solutions by collaborating as members of diverse teams.
-Because organizational and individual success requires well-developed soft skills in addition to traditional business acumen of our business curriculum, too
+Moreover, because both organizational and individual success requires the mastery of well-developed soft skills alongside the traditional business knowledge imparted by our curriculum, these are emphasized as well.

 Mission